Nursing Assessment Type Selection

 Procedure Steps

-- Determine care context: new admission, new complaint, routine monitoring, emergency, or longitudinal follow-up.
+- Determine care context: each encounter safety screen, new admission, reevaluation of a known problem, routine shift monitoring, or long-term interval reassessment.

-- Reclassify assessment type if acuity changes (for example, ongoing to emergency).
+- Reclassify assessment type if acuity changes (for example, ongoing to emergency response mode).

-- Document findings and update care plan priorities based on selected assessment output.
+- Document findings in the medical record and update care-plan priorities based on selected assessment output.

 Common Errors